whitkirkchurch/include-churchsuite-events/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://whitkirkchurch.org.uk/donate

-Gets a list of events from a ChurchSuite site, and includes it as part of a post or page.
+Gets a list of events from a ChurchSuite account, and includes it as part of a post or page.

 == Description ==

-Gets a list of events from a ChurchSuite site, and includes it as part of a post or page.
+Gets a list of events from a ChurchSuite account, and includes it as part of a post or page.
 Passing of various parameters control date ranges, categories, linking of titles and so-on.

 Also embeds a JSON-LD representation of the event, which search engines like Google can use to [do interesting things](https://developers.google.com/search/docs/data-types/event).